 Project PRIME (Preparing Research-based Inclusive Multidisciplinary Educators) is an innovative, alternative program specifically designed to accommodate non-traditional participants who are already working in local schools as paraprofessionals or on emergency Letters of Authorization.

-Contact Information: Dr. Fran Butler, Weber State University Department of Teacher Education.
+Contact Information: Dr. Jack Mayhew, Weber State University Department of Teacher Education.

 The major objectives of Project PRIME are:

 1. Recruit cohorts of paraprofessionals and teachers working on emergency Letters of Authorization who serve students with mild-moderate high-incidence disabilities in Northern Utah.
 Special effort will be made to recruit individuals from traditionally underrepresented groups, including culturally and linguistically diverse backgrounds, and individuals with disabilities.

 2. Expand outreach capabilities of the Weber State University Special Education Licensure Program by: